dannen/ponzu3/README.md

 ```
 cd ponzu3
 mkdir debs
-[pick your OS release and rename the files]
+# pick your OS release and rename the files, e.g. ubuntu with kernel version 4.9.0-3
 cp Dockerfile.debian Dockerfile
-[ or cp Dockerfile.ubuntu Dockerfile]
 docker build -t ponzu .
+# make sure you use the full path to your deb target, not ./debs/:/debs/
 docker run -v /YourPath/debs/:/debs/ ponzu 4.9.0-3
 ```
   * if you prefer, you can do 'docker build -t ponzu:debian .' to create specific os versions of the ponzu container.

 Append the kernel of your choice to the end to build modules and profiles for a specific kernel version.

 The output will be in a zip file in ./debs or ./rpms on your host.

 #### build
 "docker build ..." will create the base container which contains compilers and builds DwarfDump.
 You only need to do this once per release.